 According to Governor Brian Kemp “This generation is the future of America.
 It is important that you and your friends become registered to vote to make sure your voice is represented in your government.”

-Beating nearly 200 teams statewide in 14 congressional delegations, we are proud to announce that the Student Leadership Johns Creek Student Ambassadors have won their second consecutive Secretary of State Ambassador's competition.
+For the third straight year the Student Leadership Johns Creek Ambassadors won their District 6 championship and came in 2nd in the State Competition.
 Congratulations to our student leaders for a job well done.